Dispute parking tickets in St Louis in a flash

-What they don’t know is that the DoNotPay app has a fantastic success rate of 74% in appealing fines in any city in the US, completely free of charge, and most of all, in less than 120 seconds.
+What they don’t know is that the DoNotPay app has a fantastic success rate of 74% in appealing fines in any city in the US, and most of all, in less than 120 seconds.
 All it takes is to follow a few simple steps:

 - Answer a few short questions about the citation you want to beat